-Enjoy an accessible adventure in this Central American hotspot – the ideal destination for a nature-loving holiday
+Enjoy an exciting adventure in this Central American hotspot – the ideal destination for a holiday surrounded by nature

 Explore an active volcano, relax on a beach or seek out the rainforest's wildlife: Costa Rica has it all.
 And Boundless members save 10%!

-And within those countless habitats flit, slither, pad and prowl more birds and beasts than you could imagine: Costa Rica boasts almost 6 per cent of the planet’s biodiversity, including at least 850 bird species, and a packed menu of thrilling animal and adrenalin adventures.
+And within those countless habitats flit, slither, pad and prowl more birds and beasts than you could imagine.
+Costa Rica boasts almost six per cent of the planet’s biodiversity, including at least 850 bird species, and a packed menu of thrilling animal and adrenaline adventures.

 1 Explore the cloud forest canopy in Monteverde